sensu/sensu-go/cli/GUIDELINES.md

 `sensuctl` should always **feel** kinetic; or put in other words, whenever an end user executes a command, no matter their system or circumstances they should feel as if the command has responded to their requested action.
-To use an example, if you were playing Diablo and your nine-foot tall muscular Barbarian, giant cudgel in hand; swung at a poor unsuspecting demon and the game didn't immediately respond by flinging the enemy across the map?
+To use an example, what if you were playing Diablo and your nine-foot tall muscular Barbarian, giant cudgel in hand, swung at a poor unsuspecting demon, and the game didn't immediately respond by flinging the enemy across the map?
 You would quickly decry the game's poor netcode.
 Of course this isn't the case.
-Accompanied by a satisfying thunk the demon goes flying, the swing kicks up dust, even ruptures nearby barrels, and you feel godlike.
+Accompanied by a satisfying _thunk_, the demon goes flying, the swing kicks up dust, even ruptures nearby barrels, and you feel godlike.

 With this in mind...

 ### Activity Indicators

-Not all end-users internet connections are made equally, nor can we assume all connections between our users and Sensu installations will always be low latency.
+Not all end-user internet connections are made equal, nor can we assume all connections between our users and Sensu installations will always be low latency.
 More over some commands consist of _many_ operations that can take time to commit.
 As such, whenever some activity is taking place, whether determinate